Here are the best Boxing Day deals in Canada - National | Globalnews.ca

 For the guy with cool style, this men’s flannel shirt is crafted from brushed fleece for the ultimate cozy fit.
 It features a button-down collar, chest pockets and a classic plaid design for the cool guy.

 At 35% off, it might be the perfect time to finally pull trigger on the toaster of your dreams.
-This famously retro design from Smeg will get plenty of compliments while it sits pretty on your counter space.
-Avocado toast anyone?
+This famously retro design from Smeg will get plenty of compliments while it sits pretty on your counter.
+Avocado toast, anyone?

 This neutral modern sofa will fit right in with your existing decor has the perfect dimensions for any condo space.
 Featuring a mid-century modern tufted design, this sofa also comes in a matching loveseat, armchair, and ottoman so you can complete your space with a cohesive furniture collection.